Table of Contents

 German reoccupation and fortification of the Rhineland was the most significant turning point of the interwar years.
 After March 1936 the British and French could no longer take forceful action against Hitler except by provoking the total war they feared.
 Why did the French, especially, not act to prevent this calamity to their defensive posture?
 They were not taken by surprise—Hitler’s preparations had been noted—and Sarraut himself told French radio listeners that “Strasbourg would not be left under German guns.”
 Moreover, the French army still outnumbered the German and could expect support from Czechoslovakia and possibly Poland.
 On the other hand, the French army commander, General Maurice Gamelin, vastly overestimated German strength and insisted that a move into the Rhineland be preceded by general mobilization.
 The French Cabinet also concluded that it should do nothing without the full agreement of the British.
 But London was not the place to look for backbone.
 Prime Minister Stanley Baldwin shrugged, “They might succeed in smashing Germany with the aid of Russia, but it would probably only result in Germany going Bolshevik,” while the editor of The Times asked, “It’s none of our business, is it?
 It’s their own back-garden they’re walking into.”
 By failing to respond to the violation, however, Britain, France, and Italy had broken the Locarno treaties just as gravely as had Germany.

-The strategic situation in Europe now shifted in favour of the Fascist powers.
+The strategic situation in Europe now shifted in favor of the Fascist powers.
 In June, Mussolini appointed as foreign minister his son-in-law Galeazzo Ciano, who concluded an agreement with Germany on July 11 in which Italy acquiesced in Austria’s behaving henceforth as “a German state.”
 The Rome–Berlin Axis followed on November 1, and the German–Japanese Anti-Comintern Pact, another vague agreement ostensibly directed at Moscow, on November 25.
 Finally, Belgium unilaterally renounced its alliance with France on October 14 and returned to its traditional neutrality in hopes of escaping the coming storm.
 As a direct result of the Abyssinian imbroglio, the militant revisionists had come together and the status quo powers had splintered.

 Meanwhile, on May 5, 1936, Italian troops had entered Addis Ababa and completed the conquest of Abyssinia, although the country was never entirely pacified, despite costly and brutal repression.
 The Abyssinian war had been a disaster for the democracies, smashing both the Stresa Front and the credibility of the League.
 As the historian A.J.P.
 Taylor wrote, “One day [the League] was a powerful body imposing sanctions, seemingly more effective than ever before; the next day it was an empty sham, everyone scuttling from it as quickly as possible.”
 In December 1937, Italy, too, quit the League of Nations.